 This Respiratory Protection Program specifies standard operating procedures o protect specified employees from respiratory hazards, according to the requirements of 29 CFR 1926.103 which simply refers to 29 CFR 1910.134.
 Respirators are to be used only where engineering control of respirator hazards is not feasible, while engineering controls are being installed, or in emergencies.

-At The University of Mary Washington our Respiratory Protection Program Administrator is the safety office.
-The safety office is solely responsible for all facets of the program and has full authority to make necessary decisions to ensure success of this program.
+At UMW, our Respiratory Protection Program Administrator is OEMS.
+OEMS is solely responsible for all facets of the program and has full authority to make necessary decisions to ensure success of this program.
 Their authority includes hiring personnel and purchasing equipment necessary to implement and operate the program.
-The Safety Director will develop written detailed instructions covering each of the basic elements in this program, and is authorized to amend these instructions.
+The Director of OEMS will develop written detailed instructions covering each of the basic elements in this program and is authorized to amend these instructions.

-The Safety Director is also qualified by appropriate training and experience that is commensurate with the complexity of the program to administer or oversee our Respiratory Protection Program and conduct the required evaluations of program effectiveness.
+The Director of OEMS is also qualified by appropriate training and experience that is commensurate with the complexity of the program to administer or oversee our Respiratory Protection Program and conduct the required evaluations of program effectiveness.

 Employees may review a copy of our Respiratory Protection Program.
-It is located in the safety office at Brent Hall.
-The Safety Director, reviews this program periodically to ensure its effectiveness.
+It is in OEMS at Hamlet House.
+The Director of OEMS reviews this program periodically to ensure its effectiveness.

-Respirators are selected on the basis of respiratory hazards to which the worker is exposed and workplace and user factors that affect respirator performance and reliability.
-All selections are made by trained supervisors with the advise from the safety office.
+Respirators are selected based on respiratory hazards to which the worker is exposed and workplace and user factors that affect respirator performance and reliability.
+All selections are made by trained supervisors with the advice from OEMS.

-The Safety Director will develop written standard operating procedures governing the selection of respirators using the standard guidelines.
+The Director of OEMS will develop written standard operating procedures governing the selection of respirators using the standard guidelines.
 Detailed procedures will be included as appendices to this respirator program.
 Outside consultation, manufacturer’s assistance, and other recognized authorities will be consulted if there is any doubt regarding proper selection.

 When selecting respirators for IDLH atmospheres:

-A full face-piece pressure demand Self-contained breathing apparatus (SCBA) certified by NIOSH for a minimum service life of thirty minutes, or
+- A full face-piece pressure demand Self-contained breathing apparatus (SCBA) certified by NIOSH for a minimum service life of thirty minutes

-- Provide respirators NIOSH-certified for escape from the atmosphere in which they will be used when they are used only for escape from IDLH atmospheres.
+- Provide respirators that are NIOSH-certified for escape from the atmosphere in which they will be used when they are used only for escape from IDLH atmospheres.

 - Consider all oxygen-deficient atmospheres to be IDLH.